I experienced my first true healing experience while learning my Vedic Meditation practice.

-Jonni recognized my emotional release, smiled and said, “When that happens… hm!” and he shrugged his shoulders as if it didn’t mean a thing.
+Jonni smiled at me and said, “When that happens… hm!” and shrugged his shoulders.

 He then explained that the emotional and physical catharsis that can take place during a meditation is exactly how powerful it is in digging up old stuff that’s buried deep in our subconscious.
 Vedic Meditation is considered “industrial strength meditation” for this reason.

-(I remembered a couple years prior, my former therapist suggested I start meditating to help work through my PTSD.
+(I remembered a couple years prior, my former psychiatrist told me to start meditating to help work through my PTSD.
 She warned me that it might bring up triggering feelings or memories and to call her if I had that experience.
 It never happened then.
 Now I understood that this was what she was talking about.)

 Jonni shared that things come up for us, to let them go.
-Not to hold on to, not to freak out and get caught up in the story.
-Just witness and be aware.
-It’s information that’s simply coming up, to come out.
-Let it go!
+Don’t hold on, don’t freak out.
+Just witness.
+It’s coming up, to come out.
+That’s very good!

 The emotions attached to the physical catharsis I experienced were fear, rage, and shame.
-I knew exactly where they came from and this decades long overdue release, set me a little bit free.
+I knew exactly where they came from and the years overdue release of these emotions set me free.

-I left that evening feeling lighter and with the fullest heart.
-I never knew my heart could feel so big.
-I was beaming, my energy was through the roof, and this state lasted for months.
+I left that evening with the fullest heart.
+I never knew my heart could feel so full.
+I was beaming, my energy was through the roof, and this blissful state lasted for 7 months.